Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

-- Pour mixture into mold but not all the way to the rim.
+- Pour mixture into the mold but not all the way to the rim.

-- Place in freezer on flat, sturdy surface where they won't be interrupted.
+- Place in freezer on a flat, sturdy surface where they won't be interrupted.

 - If making Popsicles wasn't an afterthought, I would have reserved some fruit chunks to put into the pops for color, texture, and yummy-ness.